denim-bluu/FaceAgePredictor/README.md

 ## Dataset

-The dataset used for training and validation of the model is the [Facial Age](https://www.kaggle.com/datasets/jangedoo/utkface-new).
+The dataset used for training and validation of the model is the [UKT Face](https://www.kaggle.com/datasets/jangedoo/utkface-new).

 ## Usage